rorydbain/rorydbain.github.io/_posts/2018-08-03-photo-workflow.markdown

 And much more...

 The final (for now 😬) piece of the iCloud set up that I received last week was a Lightning SD card adapter.
 Until now I have been using my laptop to upload my photos, having given up on WiFi transfer for being too slow.
 I got the Apple SD adapter, which I would highly recommend despite its high price.
 I tried to cheap out at first and was left with an adapter that hardly worked.
 Plus, the Apple one transfers at USB-3 speeds on the iPad Pro.
 I now leave this adapter in my bag alongside my camera and I can transfer photos in an instant.
 I love this setup.
-Its only problem is that it has me eyeing the upcoming 2018 iPad Pro.
+Its only problem is that it has me eyeing the upcoming 2018 iPad Pro... 🙄